ad-astra-video/infinite-image/stream-server/README.md

 ## License

-This project is part of the x402-Stream repository.
+This project is part of the infinite-stream repository.